BrauerJ/FacharbeitsThemen/README.md

 Solving big problems:
 - Creation of Auto-Complete(Intelisense) for C++/C
 - Optimize 2D Collision Detection without the usage of an quadtree for particle emitting
-- Simulate collision avoidance behaviour to optimize performance (Behavior of Pedestrians)
+- Simulate collision avoidance behavior to optimize performance (Behavior of Pedestrians)
 - Use a different technique of terrain analysis for strategy games
 - Component based AI System (Implementation, Pro, Cons, Problems?)
 - XML Serialization for complex datastructures